MadhuDevara/MadhuDevara/README.md

 ### 💼 Experience
 - 4.7 years of experience in Software Quality Assurance.
-- Expertise in manual testing, automation frameworks, and CI/CD pipeline integration.
+- Expertise in manual testing, automation testing, and mobile testing.
 - Worked with Agile teams and contributed to building robust test automation solutions.